blocky/attestation-service-examples/shipment_tracking_with_dhl/README.md

 # Tracking a Shipment with DHL

-This example shows you how to use the Blocky Attestation Service (Blocky AS) to attest a function call that fetches data from the DHL Tracking API and processes it.
+This example shows you how to use the Blocky Attestation Service (Blocky AS) to attest a function call that fetches and processes data from the DHL Tracking API.

 Before starting this example, make sure you are familiar with the [Hello World - Attesting a Function Call](../hello_world_attest_fn_call/README.md)